ninedotnine/danso.ca/music/studio_policy.md

 * For practice, access to a piano is a necessity.
 For many students, an electric piano (with weight-sensitive keys) can be a suitable alternative to an acoustic piano.

 * A metronome is a requirement.
-An electric metronome is preferred.
-Although computer programs and mechanical metronomes are not as accurate as a electric metronomes, they can be used in a pinch.
+An electronic metronome is preferred.
+Although computer programs and mechanical metronomes are not as accurate as a electronic metronomes, they can be used in a pinch.

 * I do not require students to purchase expensive volumes of music.
 For students who can afford it, it is a great option, but not a necessity.
 The music that I teach will be made available freely if requested.
 I do, however, require that my students keep their music well-organized.
 I don't want my students working with loose sheets.